thure-kaspar/stu-mgmt-service/api-docs/docs/getting-started.md

 Classes are named according to their tag in the API-Specification and suffixed with "Service".
 Every service will contain methods corresponding to its routes.

 Example:
-Tag "Courses" with Route "/courses" will be available as CoursesService.getCourses.
+Tag "Courses" with Route "/courses" will be available as `CourseService.getCourses`.

 ![Screenshot](img/integrated-client.png "Integrated client")